First Crusade

 This call was met with an enthusiastic popular response across all social classes in western Europe.
-Mobs of predominantly poor Christians numbering in the thousands, led by Peter the Hermit, a French priest, were the first to respond.
+Thousands of predominantly poor Christians, led by the French priest Peter the Hermit, were the first to respond.
 What has become known as the People's Crusade passed through Germany and indulged in wide-ranging anti-Jewish activities, including the Rhineland massacres.
-On leaving Byzantine-controlled territory in Anatolia, they were annihilated in a Turkish ambush led by the Seljuk Kilij Arslan at the Battle of Civetot in October 1096.
+On leaving Byzantine-controlled territory in Anatolia, they were annihilated in a Turkish ambush led by the Seljuk Kilij Arslan I at the Battle of Civetot in October 1096.

 In what has become known as the Princes' Crusade, members of the high nobility and their followers embarked in late-summer 1096 and arrived at Constantinople between November and April the following year.
-This was a large feudal host led by notable Western European princes: southern French forces under Raymond IV of Toulouse and Adhemar of Le Puy; men from Upper and Lower Lorraine led by Godfrey of Bouillon and his brother Baldwin of Boulogne; Italo-Norman forces led by Bohemond of Taranto and his nephew Tancred; as well as various contingents consisting of northern French and Flemish forces under Robert Curthose (Robert II of Normandy), Stephen of Blois, Hugh of Vermandois, and Robert II of Flanders.
+This was a large feudal host led by notable Western European princes: southern French forces under Raymond IV of Toulouse and Adhemar of Le Puy; men from Upper and Lower Lorraine led by Godfrey of Bouillon and his brother Baldwin of Boulogne; Italo-Norman forces led by Bohemond of Taranto and his nephew Tancred; as well as various contingents consisting of northern French and Flemish forces under Robert Curthose of Normandy, Stephen of Blois, Hugh of Vermandois, and Robert II of Flanders.
 In total and including non-combatants, the forces are estimated to have numbered as many as 100,000.

 The crusader forces gradually arrived in Anatolia.
 With Kilij Arslan absent, a Frankish attack and Byzantine naval assault during the Siege of Nicaea in June 1097 resulted in an initial crusader victory.
-In July, the crusaders won the Battle of Dorylaeum, fighting Turkish lightly-armoured mounted archers.
+In July, the crusaders won the Battle of Dorylaeum, fighting Turkish lightly armoured mounted archers.
 After a difficult march through Anatolia, the crusaders began the Siege of Antioch, capturing the city in June 1098.
-Jerusalem was reached in June 1099 and the Siege of Jerusalem resulted in the city being taken by assault from 7 June to 15 July 1099, during which its defenders were ruthlessly massacred.
-A Fatimid counterattack was repulsed later that year at the Battle of Ascalon, ending the First Crusade.
-Afterwards the majority of the crusaders returned home.
+Jerusalem, then ruled by the Fatimids, was reached in June 1099, and the ensuing Siege of Jerusalem culminated in the Crusader armies storming and capturing the city on 15 July 1099, during which assault a large fraction of the residents were massacred.
+A Fatimid counterattack was repulsed later that year at the Battle of Ascalon, which marked the end of the First Crusade.
+Afterwards, the majority of the crusaders returned home.

-Four Crusader states were established in the Holy Land: the Kingdom of Jerusalem under Godfrey of Bouillon but not using the title king, the County of Edessa, the Principality of Antioch, and the County of Tripoli.
-The Crusader presence remained in the region in some form until the loss of the last major Crusader stronghold in the Siege of Acre in 1291.
-After this loss of all Crusader territory in the Levant, there were no further substantive attempts to recover the Holy Land.
+Four Crusader states were established in the Holy Land: the Kingdom of Jerusalem, the County of Edessa, the Principality of Antioch, and the County of Tripoli.
+The Crusaders maintained some form of presence in the region until the loss of the last major Crusader stronghold in the 1291 Siege of Acre, after which there were no further substantive Christian campaigns in the Levant.